What it's like living with kidney cancer and the adjustments you may need to make.

 Most high protein foods are also rich in animal fats.
 So eating a diet lower in protein may help you to maintain a healthy weight too.

 Try to cut down on the amount of salt you add to your food.
 A high salt intake puts a strain on the kidneys and is not good for your heart.

 Some people take high doses of vitamins to try to treat their cancer or stop it coming back.
 There is no evidence that this works.
 In fact, with kidney cancer, you could do more harm than good.
 Large doses of vitamin C could damage your remaining kidney or cause kidney stones, which are very painful.

 Heavy drinking will cause kidney damage eventually.
-Cutting down or stopping drinking is helpful.
+Cutting down or stopping drinking alcohol is helpful.

 Cancer affecting both kidneys

 Rarely, people get cancer in both kidneys.
-Once you’ve had cancer in one kidney, there is about 5 out of 100 (5%) chance of getting cancer in the other kidney.
+Once you’ve had cancer in one kidney, there is a slightly increased chance of getting cancer in the other kidney.

 You can have both kidneys removed if necessary.
 But your surgeon will try to remove only the tumours and leave enough working kidney tissue to keep you healthy.